Chapter 1: The World Ocean System

 1.1 A World Ocean Perspective

-Giberne’s proclamation notwithstanding, various sources give credit for the term “world ocean” to Russian oceanographer Yuly Shokalsky (1856–1940), who used it in his 1917 monograph Oceanography.
-For English readers, Scottish oceanographer James Johnstone (1870–1932) used “World-Ocean” as the title of the first chapter in An Introduction to Oceanography*, one of the earliest textbooks on the subject.
-Johnstone mentions “the great Southern Ocean” and the “three Oceanic ‘Gulfs’ open out from the Southern Ocean” (i.e., the Atlantic, Pacific, and Indian basins; 1923).
-This description mirrors the one given by Shokalsky.
-The idea of the Southern Ocean at the “center” of the three major basins anticipates a modern view of the world ocean as a kind of “steering wheel” for the global ocean circulation (Alfred Wegener Institute 2018).
+Giberne’s proclamation notwithstanding, various sources give credit for the term “world ocean” to Russian oceanographer Yuli Shokalsky (1856–1940), who used it in his 1917 monograph Oceanography.
+For English readers, Scottish oceanographer James Johnstone (1870–1932) used “World-Ocean” as the title of the first chapter in An Introduction to Oceanography, one of the earliest textbooks on the subject (Johnstone 1923).
+Johnstone mentions “the great Southern Ocean” and the “three Oceanic ‘Gulfs’ open out from the Southern Ocean.”
+The idea of the Southern Ocean at the “center” of the three major basins anticipates a modern view of the Southern Ocean as a kind of “steering wheel” for the world ocean circulation (Alfred Wegener Institute 2020).